dryu99/boonwegig-pub/README.md

   - [ ] think about where to put venue link in navbar
   - [ ] eventually we should implement /venues page that lists all venues. also clicking on a venue should display the venues shows
   - [ ] add header to concerts section of venue page?
-  - [ ] convert snake case to came case in venues data json
+  - [x] convert snake case to came case in venues data json
+  - [ ] add analytic tracking for map links
 - [ ] add artist route + page
 - [ ] add event/ or show/ route
   - [ ] make id venue name + start date time OR first 5 chars of music event id